PatchPilot: A Cost-Efficient Software Engineering Agent with Early Attempts on Formal Verification: Introduction

 As specified in~\cref{sec:technique}, each component has its own technical challenges, and we introduce specified designs to address them.
 Specifically, first, we not only reproduce the issue but also find related benign tests, which later are critical for determining whether the generated patches break normal functionalities during the validation.
 Second, we design our localization to provide not only the root cause but also the related context that is necessary for patching, and design additional tools for localization to retrieve necessary information from the codebase.
 Third, for generation, we break it down into patch planning, which produces a multi-step patching plan, and patch generation, which generates patches following the plan.
 This design is inspired by the recent emergence of inference-phase reasoning~\cite{wei2022chain,yao2024tree,yang2024buffer}.
 Having a detailed plan can explicitly prompt the LLM to think deeper and reason about the issue and give more comprehensive patching solutions, which is more effective than directly prompting the model to generate the whole patch.

-Through extensive evaluations, we first show that \sys outperforms all SOTA open-source methods on the SWE-Bench-Lite and SWE-Bench-Verified benchmark~\cite{jimenez2023swe}.
+Through extensive evaluations, we first show that \sys outperforms all SOTA open-source methods on the SWE-bench Lite and SWE-bench Verified benchmark~\cite{jimenez2023swe}.
 Besides, we show that \sys achieves the lowest cost among both top open-source and closed-source methods, validating its balance in patching accuracy and cost-efficiency.
-Second, we demonstrate that \sys is more stable than the SOTA agent-based planning method \openhands~\cite{wang2024openhands}, validating the advantage of human-based planning in terms of stability.
+Second, we demonstrate that \sys is more stable than the SOTA agent-based planning method \openhands~\cite{wang2024openhands}, validating the advantage of rule-based planning in terms of stability.
 Finally, we validate the key designs discussed above through a detailed ablation study and demonstrate that \sys is compatible with multiple SOTA LLMs.
-Although \sys is not on top of the SWE-Bench, to the best of our knowledge, it achieves the best balance between patching performance, stability, and cost-efficiency.
+Although \sys is not on top of the SWE-bench, to the best of our knowledge, it achieves the best balance between patching performance, stability, and cost-efficiency.
 These are critical for practicality, making \sys a promising candidate for deployment in real-world scenarios.

-We will open-source our implementation, agents, and logs on SWE-Bench.
+\textbf{Early attempts on verifiable patching.} As detailed in section~\ref{sec:verification}, we further add a formal verification component where we leverage LLM to generate specifications and use the Z3 solver to provide a formal guarantee on patch correctness.
+Although we only verify eleven patches in SWE-bench Lite, this marks an early exploration of verifiable patching agents.